Skip to product information

 El Salvador San Cayetano

 I was surprised with the quality of the beans, and I enjoyed the taste of them.
 While El Salvador tends to not be a particularly exciting coffee origin, this one is far higher quality than the common export.
+It is comprised of large Pacamara varietal beans.

-The darker you go, you lose acidity, lose complexity, but you retain the sweet nutty flavor.
+The darker you go, you lose acidity, lose complexity, but you retain the sweet flavor.
 You can go as dark as the beginning of the 2nd cracks, although by the time you get to that roast, it's really not as interesting as the lighter roasts.

-USA arrival: August 2016
+USA arrival: Feb 2026